romalopes/romaMoneyRails/README.md

 Money Management developed by Anderson Lopes(romalopes) using <strong>Ruby on Rails</strong>

-To see all the steps goes to https://github.com/romalopes/romaMoneyRails/blob/master/README.rd

 Versions in different technologies
 ==

-Instructions and steps in: README.rd
+Instructions and steps in: [README.rd](https://github.com/romalopes/romaMoneyRails/blob/master/README.rd)

 This is part of a project of develop this system using different technologies